Learn about actual and potential costs

 Have you ever experienced a price spike from one or more of your suppliers?
 How did you cope with the spike?

-How do you mitigate risk associated with acquiring metal inputs?
+How do you mitigate the risk associated with acquiring metal inputs?

 What is the average life span of your products?